Toxocious/Ephemeral/Docs/CONTRIBUTING.md

 We want to keep it as easy as possible to contribute changes.
 These guidelines are intended to help smooth that process and allow us to review and approve your changes quickly and easily.
 Improvements are always welcome!

-Feel free to [open an issue][issue-tracker] or [submit a new pull request][submit-pr].
+Feel free to [open an issue](https://github.com/Toxocious/Ephemeral/issues/new) or [submit a new pull request](https://github.com/Toxocious/Ephemeral/compare).
 And finally, these are just guidelines, not rules, so use your best judgement when necessary.

 If you're looking for inspiration for something to do, feel free to check out any open issues.
 We try to tag bug fixes or feature suggestions issues with [#good-first-issue](https://github.com/Toxocious/Ephemeral/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) when applicable, so check those ones out first if you're not yet accustomed to the code-base.